-• Rehabilitation - Greater Minnesota

-Adjust the TDCs for developments for singles and large families to make them equivalent to the TDCs for family/mixed developments.
+- Group all the 9% tax credit proposals into four development type/location categories: - New Construction Metro - New Construction Greater Minnesota - Rehabilitation Metro - Rehabilitation Greater Minnesota - Adjust the TDCs for developments for singles and large families to make them equivalent to the TDCs for family/mixed developments, which levels the playing field for cost comparison purposes.
 See the second column of Table 1 for the adjustments.
-For example, the TDC per unit for large-family, new-construction projects is multiplied by 0.95 to make it equivalent to the costs for a family/mixed development.
-Specifically, if the TDC per unit is \$240,000 for a large-family new-construction development, it is multiplied by 0.95 to compute the equivalent TDC of \$228,000.

-After adjusting the TDCs for single and large-family developments, order all the proposals by TDC per unit within each of the four groups from lowest to highest.

-Within each group, award 6 points to the 50% of proposals with the lowest TDCs per unit.

-- If the number of proposals in a group is even, the number of proposals eligible to get points = (Number of proposals in group)/2 - If the number of proposals in a group is odd, the number of proposalseligible to get points = (Number of proposals in group)/2 Rounded down to nearest whole number
+For example, the TDC per unit for large-family new-construction projects (which typically have higher costs) is multiplied by 0.95 to reduce and make it equivalent to the costs for a family/mixed development.
+Specifically, if the TDC per unit is \$260,000 for a large-family new-construction development, it is multiplied by 0.95 to compute the equivalent TDC of \$247,000. - After adjusting the TDCs for single and large-family developments, order all the proposals by TDC per unit within each of the four groups from lowest to highest. - Within each group, award 6 points to the 50% of proposals with the lowest TDCs per unit. - If the number of proposals in a group is even, the number of proposals eligible to get points = (Number of proposals in group)/2 - If the number of proposals in a group is odd, the number of proposals eligible to get points = (Number of proposals in group)/2 Rounded down to nearest whole number